PixelNut/PixelNutLib/how-patterns-work.md

 The 'Q<byteval>' command determines which drawing properties get changed when calling 'setColorProperty()', 'setCountProperty()' library methods from applications.
 If none of those calls are used, then this command can be ignored.

-The 'M[<layer>]' command is only useful for applications that build patterns on the fly with multiple calls to 'execCommand()', otherwise you can ignore it.
+The 'M[<layer>]' command is only useful for applications that build patterns on the fly with multiple calls to 'execCmdStr()', otherwise you can ignore it.

 Pattern strings usually start with the 'P[<layer_count>]' command (with no optional layer count) to clear all previous effect layers off of the stack.
 Otherwise, unless an application is building patterns incrementally, you don't need to use this.